rakshitcgupta/US_atrocities_debunked/README.md

 ### Europe

+- It has been alleged that Abu Omar subject to a CIA rendition in Italy in 2003.
+There has been 0 evidence to confirm the allegation.
+However, even if it were true, the rendition is perfectly legal under international law.
+Indeed, the Italian judicial system [violated international law](https://harvardnsj.org/2010/11/all-human-rights-are-equal-but-some-are-more-equal-than-others-the-extraordinary-rendition-of-a-terror-suspect-in-italy-the-nato-sofa-and-human-rights/), in respect to human rights.

 - In 1999, the United States & NATO engaged in major [military operation](https://ia800305.us.archive.org/9/items/ReporttoCongressKosovoOperationAlliedForceAfterActionReport/Report%20to%20Congress-Kosovo%20Operation%20Allied%20Force%20After-Action%20Report.pdf) for 78 days—to end the atrocities committed by the Serbian regime in Kosovo.
 The major goals were:
   - Ensuring the stability of Eastern Europe.
 Serb aggression in Kosovo directly threatened peace throughout the Balkans and thereby the stability of all of southern Europe.
 There was no natural boundary to this violence, which had already moved through Slovenia and Croatia to Bosnia.
   - Thwarting ethnic cleasning.
 The Belgrade regime's cruel repressio in Kosovo, driving thousands from their homes, created a humanitarian crisis of staggering proportions.
 Milosevic's campaign, which he dubbed "Operation Horseshoe", would have led to even more homeless, starvation, and loss of life had his ruthlessness gone unchecked.